bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 bacalhau get --output-dir ./results ${JOB_ID} # Download the results
 ```

-After the download has finished you should see the following contents in results directory.
+After the download has finished you should see the following contents in the results directory.

 ## Viewing your Job Output